frida/frida-website/_i18n/en/_docs/stalker.md

 but we have possibly reached the end of the input, i.e. what follows this instruction may not be another instruction.
-Whilst this is not the case for a call instruction as code control will (typically) pass back when the callee returns and so more instructions must follow (note that a compiler will typically generate a branch instruction for a call to a non-returning function like `exit()`), if we encounter a branch instruction, or a return instruction, we have no guarantee that code will follow afterwards.
+Whilst this is not the case for a call instruction as code control will (typically) pass back when the callee returns and so more instructions must follow (Note that a compiler will typically generate a branch instruction for a call to a non-returning function like `exit()`).
+Whilst there is no guarantee of valid instructions following call instructions, we can speculatively optimize for this being the case.
+If we encounter a non-conditional branch instruction, or a return instruction, it is quite possible that there will be no code following afterwards.

 ### Prologues/Epilogues

-When control flow is redirected from the program into the stalker engine, the registers of the CPU must be saved so that stalker can run and make use of the registers and restore them before control is passed back to the program so that no state is lost.
+When control flow is redirected from the program into the Stalker engine, the registers of the CPU must be saved so that Stalker can run and make use of the registers and restore them before control is passed back to the program so that no state is lost.